oampo/audiofile.js/README.md

 How do I use it?
 ----------------
-To load the file 'test.wav' using an asynchronous XMLHttpRequest
+To load the file 'test.wav' using an asynchronous XMLHttpRequest:

     var request = new AudioFileRequest('test.wav');
     request.onSuccess = new function(decoded) {